sderosiaux/every-single-day-i-tldr/README.md

 ߒ᠔ip: Use Ctrl+F to search for topics you care about.
 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
+# 29-11-2025
+- https://taranis.ie/datacenters-in-space-are-a-terrible-horrible-no-good-idea/ Datacenters in space are a terrible, horrible, no good idea\.
 # 27-11-2025
 - https://www.youtube.com/watch?v=qImgGtnNbx0 He saved OpenAI, invented the “Like” button, and built Google Maps: Bret Taylor \(Sierra\)
 - https://www.gartner.com/document-reader/document/7077298 How to Select the Right Data Hub Strategy